 How Concurrent Calls Work

-Users who receive calls from any one of your phone numbers can answer those calls with a variety of devices, including desk phones, our VirtualPBX Softphone, and the VirtualPBX Web Phone.
+Users who receive calls from any one of your phone numbers can answer those calls with a variety of devices.
+This includes desk phones, our VirtualPBX Softphone, and the VirtualPBX Web Phone.
 When the call is answered, it is assigned to that user and counts as one of their available call slots.
 Remember how they’re assigned two slots by default?

 Since users won’t speak to two callers at once through separate calls, their second available call slot is typically reserved for a call on hold.
 Any user who is currently participating in a call could see an additional call ring their device.
-If they choose to put the current call on hold and answer the second call, two concurrent calls with customers will be taking place – even if the user is only speaking to one of them.
+If they put the current call on hold and answer the second call, two concurrent calls with customers will be taking place.
+Even if the user is only speaking to one of them.

 Expanding Available Concurrent Calls